sungnga/practice/graphQL/README.md

     }
   }
   ```
-- **createComment Mutation Challenge - Goal: Allow clients to create a new comment**
+- **Challenge - Goal: Allow clients to create a new comment**
-  - Define a new createComment mutation
+  - Define a new createComment Mutation
     - Should take text, author, and post
     - Should return a comment
   - Define a resolver method for createComment